xenomachina/gvfs-tray/README.md

 Looks for removable volumes and creates a status icon for each one.
 These usually appear in the tray, depending on your desktop environment.

+Each icon has a context menu to do useful operations like:

+- Open: opens the volume in a file browser.
+- Terminal: Opens the volume in a terminal.
+- Eject: Unmounts (and ejects, if possible) the volume.

+Additionally, "activating" (by clicking, in most DEs) the icon is equivalent to the "Open" action.

 Usage
 --